jeremiah-toribio/ethy-prophet/README.md

 | weekday   | a text indicator of what day of the week it is |

 ## Reproducability Requirements
 ---
 1. Clone repo
+RUN OPTIONS:
+    2a.
+Local machine must have python 3.7 and prophet downloaded 2b.
+Using Google Colab drop wrangle into files
-2. Run notebook
+3. Run notebook

 ## Conclusions
-- Volatility of Ethereum makes it very hard to predict seasonality / trend on a micro scale
+- Volatility of Ethereum makes it very hard to predict seasonality / trend on a macro scale but with the recent consistency there's sufficient data to be able to make a fairly close prediction
 - The nature of price is that is a quasi-schotastic value that has lots of factors even outside that of which\
-can be seen on a time scale
+can be seen on a time scale.
+Such as news, improvements and maybe even downtime

 ## Recommendation
-- Downsampling to a more granular measure of time to compare results
 - Utilize other models outside of a time series -- ex. utilizing trade volume, open, high and low for a regression model
+- Cross validation to improve model accuracy